wenewzhang/mixin_labs-php-bot/README.md

         echo "Connection closed ({$code} - {$reason})\n";
     });
 ```
-Not only text messages, images and other type message can be received.
-You can find message details in [Here](https://developers.mixin.one/api/beta-mixin-message/websocket-messages/).
+Not only text, images and other type message can be received.
+You can find more [details](https://developers.mixin.one/api/beta-mixin-message/websocket-messages/) about Messenger message.

-Send the READ message to the server let it knows this message has already been read.
+Send a READ operation message to the server let it knows this message has already been read.
 If you don't send it, the bot will receive the duplicated message again after the bot connect to server again!
 ```php
 echo "\nNeed reply server a receipt!\n";
 $RspMsg = generateReceipt($jsMsg->data->message_id);